ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

 needed in order to determine which inputs account for the most uncertainty in model output.
-Since our last report the team has begun investigating how the runtime of sensitivity analysis is affected by varying the sample size *N* or the size of the input space of function *f*.
-Below we show graphs that depict runtime as a function of the two previously mentioned variables.
-For each of these graphs the red line shows the runtime for the entirety of sensitivity analysis and the blue line shows the runtime of part (3) of the analysis as we vary the variable under inspection.
+Since our last report the team has begun investigating how the runtime of sensitivity analysis is affected by varying the sample size *N* or the size of the input space (number of input variables) of function *f*.
+The purpose of this study is to understand which aspects of models contribute to the complexity of sensitivity analysis.
+Below we present and discuss plots of runtime as a function of the sample size and number of variables.
+For each of these graphs the red line shows the runtime for the entirety of sensitivity analysis and the blue line shows the runtime of part (3) of the analysis.
+All run times are in units of seconds.

 ##### Runtime as a function of sample size